Introduction to Fingerprint Recognition Workshop – ON DEMAND

 This online workshop is designed to present a short overview of the primary issues in fingerprint biometrics including contactless fingerprints.

-The event is planned for persons looking for a quick introduction to the history, fundamentals, standards, performance capabilities, new developments and case studies of fingerprint systems.
+The workshop is for persons looking for a quick introduction to the history, fundamentals, standards, performance capabilities, new developments and case studies of fingerprint systems.

 - What is automated “human recognition”?

 - What is the technical history of automated fingerprint recognition?

 - What standards exist?

 - How is performance of automated human recognition measured?

 - Why some proposed performance metrics make no sense

 - Human factors, human factors and human factors